 The island is surrounded by acres of rock reef, with some coral, much of which has never seen a fishing line.
 You can fly-fish off the beach or troll from the boat.
 We cater for keen fishing groups and families.
 You're welcome to visit for the day or stay as long as you wish.

 There is also bird watching and bush walking.

 For more information, or if you'd like us to mail you a brochure or a promotional DVD - email us at: firstname.lastname@example.org

 * Let us know if you would like us to post you one of our new promotional DVDs - put together by the team at Bushvision, a good old Aussie community television and video production team. www.bushvision.com

-Sweers Island Resort is closed for the Cyclone Season.
+Sweers Island Resort is almost ready to open for the 2014 season.
 At this stage, the tariff for 2014 will stay the same as last year = $350 per person per night.
 This represents great value and we are still the best value fishing lodge we know of.
 It includes all meals, accommodation and boats.
 There is a licensed bar and prices are comparable with those on the mainland.

 CLICK ON THE IMAGE BELOW FOR THE CURRENT WEATHER INFORMATION